MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 - IMAP migration: This onboarding migration type migrates mailbox data from an IMAP server (including Exchange) to Exchange Online.
 For an IMAP migration, you must first provision mailboxes in Exchange Online before you can migrate mailbox data.
 For more information, see Example 7.

-- G Suite migration: This onboarding migration type migrates mailbox data from a G Suite tenant to Exchange Online.
+- G Suite migration: This onboarding migration type migrates mailbox data from a G Suite organization to Exchange Online.
 For a G Suite migration, you must first provision mail users (or mailboxes) in Exchange Online before you can migrate mailbox data.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).